Star-Transformer

 Recently, the fully-connected attention-based models, like Transformer \cite{DBLP:conf/nips/VaswaniSPUJGKP17}, become popular in natural language processing (NLP) applications, notably machine translation \cite{DBLP:conf/nips/VaswaniSPUJGKP17} and language modeling \cite{radford2018improving}.
 Some recent work also suggest that Transformer can be an alternative to recurrent neural networks (RNNs) and convolutional neural networks (CNNs) in many NLP tasks, such as GPT \cite{radford2018improving}, BERT \cite{DBLP:journals/corr/abs-1810-04805}, Transformer-XL \cite{DBLP:journals/corr/abs-1901-02860} and Universal Transformer \cite{DBLP:journals/corr/abs-1807-03819}.

 More specifically, there are two limitations of the Transformer.
-First, the computation and memory overhead of the Transformer are quadratic to a sequence length.
+First, the computation and memory overhead of the Transformer are quadratic to the sequence length.
 This is especially problematic with long sentences.
 Transformer-XL \cite{DBLP:journals/corr/abs-1901-02860} provides a solution which achieves the acceleration and performance improvement, but it is specifically designed for the language modeling task.
-Second, studies indicate that pre-training on large corpus brings significant improvement for Transformer \cite{radford2018improving,DBLP:journals/corr/abs-1810-04805}.
-Transformer failed on many tasks, however, if it is not pre-trained and when training data is limited.
+Second, studies indicate that Transformer would fail on many tasks if the training data is limited, unless it is pre-trained on a large corpus. \cite{radford2018improving,DBLP:journals/corr/abs-1810-04805}.

-A key obervation is that Transformer is weakly bounded by prior knowledge.
+A key observation is that Transformer does not exploit prior knowledge well.
 For example, the local compositionality is already a robust inductive bias for modeling the text sequence.
-The Transformer learns this bias from scratch, along with non-local compositionality, thereby increasing the learning cost.
+However, the Transformer learns this bias from scratch, along with non-local compositionality, thereby increasing the learning cost.
 The key insight is then whether leveraging strong prior knowledge can help to ``lighten up'' the architecture.